favor lost, favor regained—in spite of himself

 And that was the thing with Joseph.
 His motives for the dream boasting were suspect.
 His brothers didn’t recognize him, didn’t approve, and the only position they wanted him to be in was down in that animal pit or out of Canaan altogether.

-Nonetheless, Joseph was destined to become the linchpin—a sustainer for B’nai Israel—in spite of himself.
+Nonetheless, Joseph was destined to become the linchpin—a sustainer for B’nai Israel (children of Israel)—in spite of himself.

 My heart was wandering in the sands,